dpinney/gridlabSublime/readme.md

 gridlabSublime
 ===

-A package for adding (1) build system to run .glm files in sublime text and (2) syntax highlighting.
+A package for adding (1) a build system to run .glm files in sublime text and (2) syntax highlighting.

 Install
 ===